treeverse/lakeFS/docs/reference/authorization.md

 Access to resources is managed very much like [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html){:target="_blank"}.

-There are four basic components to the system:
+There are five basic components to the system:

-**Users** - Representing entities that access and use the system.
+1. **Users** - Representing entities that access and use the system.
 A user is given one or more **Access Credentials** for authentication.

-**Actions** - Representing a logical action within the system - reading a file, creating a repository, etc.
+2. **Actions** - Representing a logical action within the system - reading a file, creating a repository, etc.

-**Resources** - A unique identifier representing a specific resource in the system - a repository, an object, a user, etc.
+3. **Resources** - A unique identifier representing a specific resource in the system - a repository, an object, a user, etc.

-**Policies** - Representing a set of **Actions**, a **Resource** and an effect: whether or not these actions are `allowed` or `denied` for the given resource(s).
+4. **Policies** - Representing a set of **Actions**, a **Resource** and an effect: whether or not these actions are `allowed` or `denied` for the given resource(s).

-**Groups** - A named collection of users.
+5. **Groups** - A named collection of users.
 Users can belong to multiple groups.

 Controlling access is done by attaching **Policies**, either directly to **Users**, or to **Groups** they belong to.